zsebtanar/zsebtanar/README.md

 5. Use this url [http://localhost/action/setup](http://localhost/action/setup) for the DB initialization
 6. If everything is set up correctly, the website can be reached through the URL: [http://localhost/](http://localhost/).

+By default the docker container do not store permanently any data (ex: MySQL data), if you want to keep it, you need to do this:

+1. Create docker volume: `docker volume create --name zsebtanar_db`
+2. Run Docker container with this new volume

+        `docker run -d -p 80:80 -p 3306:3306 -v zsebtanar_db:/var/lib/mysql `pwd`:/app zsebtanar/lamp`

 Useful commands: